Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE:
-	20231002	EXPORT BUILD: Export the current skillset into a downloadable file IMPORT BUILD: Import a local file and set it as the current skillset
+	20231003	EXPORT BUILD: Export the current skillset into a downloadable file IMPORT BUILD: Import a local file and set it as the current skillset
-				SESSION: obfuscated the data, to somewhat prevent tinkering
+				LOCALSTORAGE: obfuscated the data, to somewhat prevent tinkering
 				BUGREPORT: added option to report bugs

-	20231001	SESSION: the latest build data is stored the localstorage
+	20231001	LOCALSTORAGE: the latest build data is stored the localstorage

 	20230928	bugfixes: fixed some minor inconsistencies
 				- added special prereq to teacher expertise in tooltip